owaismohsin001/Sunlight-lang/README.md

 ```

 ## Open methods
-Now open methods can be extended to have new ases anywhere from your program.
+Now open methods can be extended to have new cases anywhere from your program.
 Here's an example
 ```
 open fst: stct
 fst ? stct@SltTuple -> f where (f, s) = stct